Pessimistic Off-Policy Optimization for Learning to Rank: Setting

 \section{Setting}

-To study off-policy optimization for learning to rank, we first define how the list is represented, how its quality is measured, and how the data for off-policy optimization are collected.
+We start by introducing our setting.
+Specifically, we formally define a ranked list, how a user interacts with it, and how the data for off-policy optimization are collected.

-In learning to rank, a user is presented with an ordered list of items.
-We denote by $A = (a_1, \dots, a_K)$ a \emph{ranked list} with $K$ items $a_k \in \cE$, where $a_k$ is the item at position $k$ in $A$ chosen from the \emph{ground set of items} $\cE$, such as web pages.
-After the user interacts with the list, we observe click indicators on all items in the list, $Y = (Y_1, \dots, Y_K)$, where $Y_k \in \{0, 1\}$ is the \emph{click indicator} on position $k$.
+We consider the following general model of a user interacting with a ranked list of items.
+Let $\cE$ be a \emph{ground set of items}, such as all web pages or movies that can be recommended.
+Let $\Pi_K(\cE)$ be the set of all lists of length $K$ over items $\cE$.
+A user is recommended a ranked list of items.
+We denote a \emph{ranked list} with $K$ items by $A = (a_1, \dots, a_K) \in \Pi_K(\cE)$, where $a_k \in \cE$ is the item at position $k$.
+The user clicks on items in the list, and we observe click indicators on all positions $Y = (Y_1, \dots, Y_K)$, where $Y_k \in \{0, 1\}$ is the \emph{click indicator} on position $k$.
 The list is chosen as a function of \emph{context} $X \in \cX$, where $X$ can be a user profile or a search query coming from a set of contexts $\cX$.
-A \emph{policy} $\pi(\cdot\mid X)$ is a conditional probability distribution over lists given context $X$.